csgill32/recipe-builder/README.md

 Ingredients

 ### User stories
-- * Stretch goals

 Users can:
-View landing(home) page
+* View landing(home) page
 * Create profile
-* Authenticated users can:
-Navigate to recipes index page
+* Navigate to recipes index page
-Create a recipe
+* Create a recipe
-On Recipe Index:
+* On Recipe Index:
-Navigate back to home page
+- Navigate back to home page
-View list of recipes
+- View list of recipes
-Edit recipes
+- Edit recipes
-Create new recipes
+- Create new recipes
-On Create Recipe:
+* On Create Recipe:
-Navigate back to home page and recipe index
+- Navigate back to home page and recipe index
-Fill out form to create recipe
+- Fill out form to create recipe
-On Show Recipe:
+* On Show Recipe:
-Navigate back to home and recipe index page
+- Navigate back to home and recipe index page
-Edit and Delete recipe
+- Edit and Delete recipe
-Add ingredient
+- Add ingredient
-View ingredients and ingredient data on page Edit/Delete ingredients from list
+- View ingredients and ingredient data on page
+- Edit/Delete ingredients from list
-View recipe instructions (auto-populated from Recipe Create form) On Edit Recipe:
+- View recipe instructions (auto-populated from Recipe Create form)
+* On Edit Recipe:
-Navigate back to home and recipe index page
+- Navigate back to home and recipe index page
-View current (auto-populated) info
+- View current (auto-populated) info
-Edit form.
+- Edit form

 * Stretch Goals: